ganbnuray/Genealogy-Tree-Reconstruction-Using-DNA-sequences/README.md

 - **Local Approach**: Constructs genealogy trees using pairwise similarity and a bottom-up strategy.
 - **Global Approach**: Constructs trees using a global similarity matrix and dynamic programming techniques.
 - **Visualization**: Displays hierarchical trees and similarity matrices for interpretation.
+- **Probability Calculation**: Calculates the probabilities of insertion, deletion, and mutation in gene sequences using the edit distance algorithm.

 ## 📌 Features